 In addition to a local community/business-based

-Board of Directors, Marshall Medical Center is led by Chief Executive Officer James Whipple,
+Board of Directors, Marshall Medical Center is led by a chief executive team complemented

 Shannon Truesdell, RN, Chief Operating Officer (COO)

-of Surgical Services.
-She held a number of progressively responsible nursing
+She held a number of progressively responsible nursing leadership positions

 Laurie Eldridge, Chief Financial Officer (CFO)